dlizcano/RAIeR/README.md

 ## Suggestion to run `RAI_eR`

-In the folder  "inst" is a file containing the complete script to execute all the functions.
-I suggest you download it and include it in the project folder in RStudio.
-The The file is named as `Script_Master.R`:
+In the folder  "inst" is a file containing the complete script `Script_Master.R` to execute all the functions.
+Download it from https://github.com/SMandujanoR/RAIeR/blob/main/inst/Script_Master.R:

 ![](inst/figs/fig2.jpg)